borntofrappe/game-development/Practice/Target Practice/README.md

 The movement of the projectile is simulated by having the object move in a sequence of points approximating an arc.

-The equations for the [projectile motion displacement](https://en.wikipedia.org/wiki/Projectile_motion#Displacement), and specifically those for the horizontal and vertical component help to find the `x` and `y` coordinates as a function of time `t`.
+The equations for the [projectile motion displacement](https://en.wikipedia.org/wiki/Projectile_motion#Displacement), and specifically those for the horizontal and vertical component, help to find the `x` and `y` coordinates as a function of time `t`.

 ```lua
 dx = v * t * math.cos(theta)